pool2win/bitcoin-dsl/docs/index.md

 # Mission

-Bitcoin DSL makes it easier to experiment with Bitcoin Contracts.
+Make it easy to build and execute bitcoin transactions.

 ---